Philipp-Sc/cosmos-rust-bot/README.md

   UST.
 It is your job to make sure the balance is sufficient.
 * `ust_balance_preference:` greater than min_ust_balance, the bot will try to maintain the balance at the given value.

+**Note**: the difference between `min_ust_balance` and `ust_balance_preference` is important to consider.
+In case transactions fail because the `gas_adjustment_preference` is to low, terra-rust-bot will try again to broadcast the transaction as long as there are UST to spend or it reached `min_ust_balance`.
+This prevents potential infinite (failed) transactions that might drain your account.

 ## Usage

 ### Run terra-rust-bot